hpreston/webexteamsbot/README.md

         )
         ```

         You also need a way to catch anything other than "messages", which is the only thing handled entirely inside the bot framework.
 Continuing the example of monitoring for membership changes in a room, you would also need to add a "command" to catch the membership events.
-You would use this syntax to do so:
+You would use the following to do so:
         ```python
         # check membership:all webhook to verify that person added to room (or otherwise modified) is allowed to be in the room
         def check_memberships(api, incoming_msg):